wjunbiao/learngit/readme.txt

 Git is a distributed version control system.
-Git is afree software.
+Git is a free software.
 Git has a mutable index called stage.
 Git tracks changes of files.
-aaaaaaa